Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2020-08-28-grad-app-workshop.md

 <img src="/assets/images/grad_app_workshop/grad_app_workshop_flyer.png" alt="flyer for workshop on applying to graduate programs internationally by People Interested in Quantum Universal Education">

 The info, links, and guide mentioned in and accompanying this workshop are publicly viewable on this site linked below.
-For anyone who thought of questions after or are watching from YouTube, we will try our best to answer all questions in the {% raw %}#{% raw %}ask-anything channel of our Discord server with join link [https://discord.gg/NDm9e9W](https://discord.gg/NDm9e9W).
+For anyone who thought of questions after or are watching from YouTube, we will try our best to answer all questions in the {% raw %}#{% endraw %}ask-anything channel of our Discord server with join link [https://discord.gg/NDm9e9W](https://discord.gg/NDm9e9W).
 Best of luck to all applying!

 We would greatly appreciate if anyone who attended or later watched this recording to fill out the [form](https://docs.google.com/forms/d/e/1FAIpQLSdDFfOKnYxj7eGETu0RQIzP1GjJ__NahVQG8IgCmSTFchCXFQ/viewform?usp=sf_link) made by our admin Jayanti, as part of QCery, a project to survey people's exposure and understanding of quantum computing; also as we are open to suggestions/feedback and what future events you are interested in.